nylas/nylas-mail/app/internal_packages/ui-darkside/README.md

     "displayName": "Darkside Custom",

 > **Edit LESS files**
-> Open the `darkside-variables.less` file.
+> Open the `ui-variables.less` file.
 To change colors, just comment out the default `@sidebar` and `@accent` variables and uncomment another theme or simply replace with your own colors.

 ```sass
 // Default